antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 - checkTodo: given the id of a todo, the mutation set the done attribute of this todo to true
 - deleteTodo: given the id of a todo, delete this todo

-Add the mutation type in the exports of our schema:
+Add the mutation type in the export of our schema:
 ```
-// create and exports the graphql Schema
+// creates and exports the graphql Schema
 module.exports = new graphql.GraphQLSchema({
   query,
   mutation
 })
 ```

-And we are done, we have all we need.
-Let's try the mutations !
+And we are done, we have all we need !

-#### let's test our mutations
+#### Let's test our mutations

 Create a new todo:
 ```